cambridge-cares/TheWorldAvatar/JPS_BASE_LIB/python_wrapper/README.md

 - Your Test-PyPI and PyPI account and password
 - The version number x.x.x for the release
-- The absolute path to `TheWorldAvatar` project folder on your machine
+- Clone of `TheWorldAvatar` repository on your local machine

 Please create and checkout to a new branch from the newest `develop` branch once these details are ready.
 The release process can then be started by using the commands below, depending on the operating system you're using.
 (REMEMBER TO CHANGE THE CORRECT VALUES IN THE COMMANDS BELOW!)